inmanta/inmanta-core/docs/administrators/auth.rst

    Show the correct configuration parameters in JSON format.

-Add a keycloak configuration parameters to the dashboard section of the server configuration file.
+Add the keycloak configuration parameters to the dashboard section of the server configuration file.
+Add a configuration file called `/etc/inmanta/inmanta.d/keycloak.cfg`.
-(/etc/inmanta/inmanta.d/dashboard.cfg in most installs.)
-This section should already contain enabled=true and the path to the dashboard source.

 Add the realm, auth_url and client_id to the dashboard section.
 Use the parameters from the installation json file created by keycloak.

 .. code-block:: ini

     [dashboard]
-    enabled=true
-    path=/opt/inmanta/dashboard

-    # keycloack specific configuration
+    # keycloak specific configuration
     realm=master
     auth_url=http://localhost:8080/auth
     client_id=inmanta